mattsplats/CarND-LaneLines-P1/README.md

 ### Description

-I constructed an image processing pipeline to draw a single line for each lane using the OpenCV computer vision and numpy Python libraries, and apply this pipeline to video files as image sequences.
+I constructed an image processing pipeline to draw a single line for each lane using the OpenCV computer vision and numpy Python libraries, and applied this pipeline to video files as image sequences.
 My pipeline consists of 7 steps:
 * **Conversion to grayscale:** I used OpenCV's image import, which outputs BGR instead of RGB colors.
 Thus, the parameter COLOR_BGR2GRAY was used.

 ![Grayscale](./writeup/grayscale.jpg)